ServerContainers/rsync/README.md

 # rsync
-rsync - freshly complied from official stable releases on debian:stretch
+rsync - freshly complied from official stable releases on debian:sid

 # Source Code
 Check the following link for a new version: https://www.samba.org/ftp/rsync/src/

 ## Changelogs

+* 2021-05-28
+    * fixed build by switching to `debian:sid`
 * 2020-11-05
     * multiarch build
     * rsync version update to `3.2.3`